Pinto006/Work-Day-Scheduler/README.md

 ## Description

 This is a simple work day scheduler app.
 This was created using day.js, javascrip, css and JQuery.
 The goal was to dispaly the current day, date and time at the top.
-I was then to use javascript and jQuery to make the app more dynamtic by color blocking the hours based on the acutal current time.
-I also used localstorage to save the events that are typed in by the user even if the page had been refreshed.
+I was then to use javascript and jQuery to make the app more dynamtic by color blocking the hours based on the current time.
+I also used local storage to save the events that are typed in by the user even if the page had been refreshed.

 ## Installation

-Work Day Scheduler URL:
+Work Day Scheduler URL:  https://pinto006.github.io/Work-Day-Scheduler/

 ![Alt text](images/Screenshot.png)